kgxsz/structurize/README.md

   - connect to port `5000`.
   - then: `(use 'figwheel-sidecar.repl-api)`.
   - finally: `(cljs-repl)`.

-- To build a the standalone jar: `lein uberjar`.
-- To run the standalone jar: `java -jar target/structurize-standalone.jar`.
+## In the cloud
+- We compile and test on Travis with: `lein with-profile travis test`.
+- We run on Heroku with: `lein with-profile heroku run -m structurize.main`.